 Join Pastor Mech in the Church Fellowship Hall each Sunday morning for the Fellowship Bible Study.
-This group of more than 50 adults enjoy learning together about a variety of topics throughout the year.
-The class is open to all adults, and is held between the two Sunday services from 9:15 to 10:15 am.
+This group of nearly 50 adults enjoy learning together about a variety of topics throughout the year.
+The class is open to all adults, and is held between the two Sunday services from 9:20 to 10:20 am.
 Bring a Bible along if you like, pour a cup of coffee and have a seat!
 Details of the current topic are found below.

 What about social media use?
 How do Christians use media wisely?
 The CTCR (Commission on Theology and Church Relations) of our Lutheran church body did a theological study on this topic earlier this year.
 Pastor Mech will use portions of this study and several passages of Scripture to lead the class through a thoughtful examination of the plusses and minuses of social media in the world that we live in.
 The CTCR report is entitled A Snapshot of Trending Tools: Christians and Social Media.
 Just click the link to download and read it for yourself.

 Commenting on the new report, CTCR Executive Director Rev. Dr. Joel Lehenbauer said, “Lutherans have always been open to the constructive use of new technologies for sharing the never-changing truths of God’s Word — think of Luther and the printing press!

 “At the same time, Lutherans are clear-eyed about the power of sin, the world and Satan, and are therefore realistic and necessarily critical about how such technologies can be twisted and misused.

 “Social media is a prime example of this and is also evolving and developing (in both good and bad ways).
 The CTCR’s report, therefore, is hardly the final word on this topic — note the term ‘snapshot’ in the report’s title — and yet the theological truths and principles it articulates are timeless, not merely ‘trending.’